 Switchback Books challenges gender inequity in literary publishing by producing and promoting books of poetry by women, including transgender women and all other female-identified individuals.
 Publishing exclusively women poets comprises a feminist act.
 We aim to change the unbalanced ratio of genders represented in literary publishers’ catalogs, making women’s voices and perspectives accessible to the literary community and the general public.

 Kate Partridge is the author of the poetry collection Ends of the Earth (University of Alaska Press, 2017) and the hybrid chapbooks Guide to Urban Reindeer (Essay Press, 2017) and Intended American Dictionary (MIEL Books, 2016).
-Her poems and lyric essays have appeared in Colorado Review, Ninth Letter, Alaska Quarterly Review, Blackbird, Pleiades, and Verse Daily.
-She is a Dornsife/Graduate School Fellow at the University of Southern California, where she is pursuing a PhD in creative writing and literature.
-She holds an MFA in poetry from George Mason University.
+Her poems and lyric essays have appeared in FIELD, Yale Review, Colorado Review, Ninth Letter, Alaska Quarterly Review, Blackbird, and Pleiades.
+She is a Dornsife/Graduate School Fellow at the University of Southern California, where she is pursuing a PhD in creative writing and literature, and she has an MFA in poetry from George Mason University.

 Alyse Knorr is the author of the poetry collections Mega-City Redux (Green Mountains Review 2017), Copper Mother